atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 condescension did She treat me Surely She musl have found out my weakness, and, from mere pity, behaves ■
-“behaves to ttie with a gentleness, not far femtwed from tenderness— — am really Sometimes ready to persuade myself that She loves me; — that She prefers me to every other man, at present, is certain j but how long her partiality for me may hold, is a mother point. — Were I thoroughly astured of being beloved by her, I would try her immediately. — — If She comes off with honour how exquisite will b my felicity I
+"behaves to ttie with a gentleness, not far femtwed from tenderness— — am really Sometimes ready to persuade myself that She loves me; — that She prefers me to every other man, at present, is certain j but how long her partiality for me may hold, is a mother point. — Were I thoroughly astured of being beloved by her, I would try her immediately. — — If She comes off with honour how exquisite will b my felicity I
 I have been just interrupted by a meslage from mf brother Ned. -- -- -- He was not expected home this half year j but love has, also, made a revolution in his mind. — It Seems he met with the earl and countess of D — -- -- -- -- — at Aix, and was fo charmed